irenecrsn/gmat/README.md

 [![Build Status](https://travis-ci.org/irenecrsn/gmat.svg?branch=master)](https://travis-ci.org/irenecrsn/gmat)

-This package implements the methods described in the paper: &gt; Córdoba, I., Varando, G., Bielza, C. and Larrañaga, P. &gt; A partial orthogonalization method for simulating covariance and concentration graph matrices &gt; PGM 2018, Accepted.
+This package implements the methods described in the paper:

+> Córdoba, I., Varando, G., Bielza, C. and Larrañaga, P. A partial orthogonalization method for simulating covariance and concentration graph matrices, PGM 2018, Accepted.

 It is governed by two main functions, `port` and `diagdom`, which take as input an undirected graph structure `ug` and a sample size `N`, and generates `N` covariance/concentration matrices subject to the zeros imposed by the undirected graph structure `ug`.